Stalag 17 (1953) - full transcript

 Talk to the management.

-...what are you trying to do?
+What are you trying to do?

-Embalm us while we're still alive?
+Embalm us while we are still alive?

-What did you expect,
+What do you expect?

-eight-year-old bottled-in-bond?
+Eight-year-old bottled-in-bond?

 All the house guarantees